Image Credits: Pixabay

 5. Cleanliness & Quarantine

 If your cat is sick, their water and food bowls and litter box may also be infected with the cold virus or bacteria.
 Replace these items or clean them out thoroughly.
-This step is especially important if you have other pets.
-You should also keep your sick cat quarantined in a separate room to minimize the spread of infection.
+This step is especially important if you have multiple cats or other pets.
+You should also keep your sick cat quarantined in a separate room to minimize the spread of infection and prevent secondary bacterial infections.

 6. Rest & Relaxation

 Your cat needs plenty of sleep and rest.
-To avoid stressful situations and activities and give them time to recover.
+Avoid stressful situations and activities and give them time to recover.
 Keep monitoring their body temperature, particularly at their extremities such as tails and feet.
-If they feel too cold or too hot, take them to the vet as soon as you can.
+If they feel too cold or too hot, seek veterinary care as soon as you can.

 Frequently Asked Questions